University of Arizona vs The University of Texas at Arlington

 The Financial Comparison

-University of Arizona and The University of Texas at Arlington are closely matched on financial return.
-University of Arizona scores 75/100 while The University of Texas at Arlington scores 76/100 - a gap small enough that individual circumstances (major choice, financial aid package, in-state vs out-of-state status) will likely matter more than the overall score difference.
+Good news if you're stuck between them: University of Arizona and The University of Texas at Arlington come out about even on financial return.
+University of Arizona scores 75/100 and The University of Texas at Arlington scores 76/100 - close enough that your own situation (your major, the aid package each one offers you, in-state vs out-of-state) will matter more than the score gap.

-Ten years after enrollment, The University of Texas at Arlington graduates earn a median of $63,199 compared to $59,979 at University of Arizona.
-The payback period is 8.3 years at University of Arizona versus 6.9 years at The University of Texas at Arlington.
+Then look at what that buys.
+Ten years after enrollment, The University of Texas at Arlington graduates earn a median $63,199 against $59,979 at University of Arizona.
+The cost earns itself back in 8.3 years at University of Arizona and 6.9 years at The University of Texas at Arlington.

-Graduates leave The University of Texas at Arlington with a median $17,527 in debt versus $19,620 at University of Arizona.
-The debt-to-earnings ratios are 0.47 and 0.40 respectively - financial advisors generally recommend staying below 1.0.
+Finally, the debt you'd carry out.
+Graduates leave The University of Texas at Arlington owing a median $17,527 versus $19,620 at University of Arizona.
+Their debt-to-earnings ratios are 0.47 and 0.40 - and the rule of thumb is to keep that under 1.0, meaning debt no bigger than a first year's pay.

 Head-to-Head Numbers